Macrometacorp/node-cloudflare-worker-template/README.md

 To run your Cloudflare Worker locally, make sure you've set your Macrometa API Key as an environment variable in the `.env` file located at the root of your project.

-> 💡 If you need to add additional environment variables, you will need to update the `plugins` section of `webpack.config.js`.
+> 💡 If your Worker requires additional environment variables, you can add them to the `plugins` section of `webpack.config.js`.

 ### 3. Run the Worker 🚂

 You can use the `wrangler dev` command to run your Cloudflare Worker locally.
 The command will run the build command and start on port `8787`.

-> Further documentation for testing your Cloudflare Worker in a local environment can be found [here](https://developers.cloudflare.com/workers/cli-wrangler/commands/#dev).
+> 💡 Further documentation for testing your Cloudflare Worker in a local environment can be found [here](https://developers.cloudflare.com/workers/cli-wrangler/commands/#dev).

 ## Publishing 🚀